nhhca/git-command-line/learngit.md

 11.git reflog   ==>to show every command you have write (to find the version you have lost )

 ## notice    the difference between the check out branch
-12.git checkout --<file> ==> give up the change of the specific file at the workspace
+12.git checkout --<file> ==> give up the change of the specific file at the workspace, and if you have delete some file wrong ,you can replace the workspace contents with the local repository contents

 13. git checkout .  ==>give up all the changes at the workspace

 14.git reset HEAD file  ==> to reset the stage content to workspace